GabrielleEl/Emissarius-/README.md

 5. On external node request, see Web3 provider endpoint (127.0.0.1.8545) select "ok"

 6. Deploy and or publish to IPFS
-	* the contract does deploy and is able to be uploaded to Etherscan/verifyContract but it cannot be found on Etherscan which is curious.
+	* The contract does deploy and is able to be uploaded to Etherscan/verifyContract but it cannot be found on Etherscan which is curious.
 Possible error could have been in adding the library addresses that are needed to publish since I used several libraries.